pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Frequently Asked Questions ==

 More info over at GitHub (https://github.com/pressoholics/prso-gravity-forms-adv-uploader).

+= Videos are not uploaded to YouTube =

+The YouTube uploader requires PHP iconv extension to work.
+Ask your host to install it for you.

+= Files are uploading but not shown in media library =

+This is probably an issue with the file being larger than PHP post size allows.
+Try enabling chunked uploads, and be sure that the chunked upload size is not larger than your PHP post size on the server (try 1mb if you have problems).

 = How can i override the uploader UI javascript =